 \begin{theorem}[{\sc Geometric intersection number}] Let $\mathcal{T}$ be a triangulation for a compact orientable surface $S$.
 Let $C_1$ and $C_2$ be normal 1-manifolds properly embedded in $S$.
 Then there is an algorithm that provides the geometric intersection number of $C_1$ and $C_2$.
 The running time of this algorithm is bounded above by a polynomial function of $|\mathcal{T}|$, $\log w(C_1)$ and $\log w(C_2)$. \end{theorem}

+In this result, and throughout this paper, we require the surface $S$ to be compact.
+It may be closed or have non-empty boundary.
+In this result, we also require $S$ to be orientable, but in some later theorems, we can drop this hypothesis.
 Here, $|\mathcal{T}|$ is the number of triangles of $\mathcal{T}$.
+Recall that a 1-manifold $C$ in $S$ is \emph{normal} if it intersects each triangle in properly embedded arcs, each of which has endpoints in the interior of distinct edges of the triangle.
 The number $w(C)$ is the \emph{weight} of a 1-manifold $C$, which is its number of points of intersection with the 1-skeleton of $\calT$.
 Note that in the case where $\mathcal{T}$ is a 1-vertex triangulation for a closed surface $S$, then $|\mathcal{T}|$ is equal to $2 - 2\chi(S)$ and hence the upper bound on the running time depends polynomially on $\chi(S)$.
 In the case where $S$ has non-empty boundary and $\mathcal{T}$ has one vertex on each boundary component and no vertices in the interior of $S$, then the upper bound on the running time again depends polynomially on $\chi(S)$.